pwahs/fillominordle/README.md

 # Fillominordle

+Guess the Fillomino solution!

 This is a clone project of the popular word guessing game we all know and love.
 Made using React, Typescript, and Tailwind.
-Forked from [Reactle](https://github.com/cwackerfuss/react-wordle), many thanks to the original author!
+Forked from [Reactle](https://github.com/cwackerfuss/react-wordle), many thanks to the original author cwackerfuss!
-Guess the Fillomino-solution!

 ## Build and run